barbarer/py4e-int/_sources/lists/peer_int.rst

    :feedback_c: Try Again.
 During the first pass, the list becomes [-, 5, 9, -, 0, 4, 6, 8, 2], and then [5, -, 9, 0, -, 4, 6, 8, 2], and then [5, 0, -, 9, 4, -, 6, 8, 2], and then [5, 0, 4, -, 9, 6, -, 8, 2], and then [5, 0, 4, 6, -, 9, 8, -, 2], and then [5, 0, 4, 6, 8, -, 9, 2, -], and then [5, 0, 4, 6, 8, 2, 9]
    :feedback_d: Correct.
 During the first pass, the list becomes [-, 5, 9, -, 0, 4, 6, 8, 2], and then [5, -, 9, 0, -, 4, 6, 8, 2], and then [5, 0, -, 9, 4, -, 6, 8, 2], and then [5, 0, 4, -, 9, 6, -, 8, 2], and then [5, 0, 4, 6, -, 9, 8, -, 2], and then [5, 0, 4, 6, 8, -, 9, 2, -], and then [5, 0, 4, 6, 8, 2, 9]

+   Which of the following matches the contents of the list after one pass of bubble sort?

    .. code-block:: python

       [5, 9, 0, 4, 6, 8, 2]
-      What will be the list after one pass of bubble sort?

 .. mchoice:: dz-lecture_34_3
    :practice: T